jaklop100/Multibound/README.md

 An Earthbound ROM hack that aims to give the game multiplayer functionality.

 ### What this hack adds
 This hack is in it's very early stages.
 Currently, there is only a second player present in the starting room, and it has no wall collision, or ability to interact.
-The only things you can do right now are move the second player around in 8 directions, and teleport it back to player 1's positon.
+The only things you can do right now with the second player are are move it around in 8 directions, and teleport it back to player 1's positon.

 ### HOW TO SET UP:
 1. Legally acquire the ROM for Earthbound.
 (Make sure it's a .sfc file.)